rgbprocessing/rgbprocessing.github.io/_projects/3_project.md

 [Detect AI vs. Human-Generated Images 2025 Women in AI (WAI) Kaggle Challenge](https://www.kaggle.com/competitions/detect-ai-vs-human-generated-images/overview)

 The goal of this project is to classify authentic images versus AI-generated images.
-The dataset consists of 79,950 total training images consisting of authentic images sourced from Shuttershock paired with equivalent images produced by generative models and a test set of 19,986 images.
+The dataset consists of 79,950 total training images consisting of authentic images sourced from Shutterstock paired with equivalent images produced by generative models and a test set of 19,986 images.
 The main challenge of this dataset was handling domain shift from new unseen image generation models.
 See the [Kaggle competition page](https://www.kaggle.com/competitions/detect-ai-vs-human-generated-images/overview) for dataset access and more details.

 **Solution Overview**